1. TESOL Practicum candidates must complete a TESOL TWS (Teacher Work Sample designed specifically for TESOL Licensure or MA TESOL candidates)

 6. The ESOL Practicum also requires a community-connection project that involves native literacy and first language activities.

-7. Practicum students must meet face-to-face as a class (on-campus) for two seminar sessions (one at the end and one at the beginning).
+7. Practicum students must meet face-to-face as a class on the ESU campus for two seminar sessions, one at the beginning and one at the end of the semester.

 Details for all these requirements will be provided by your instructor and through your syllabus.